unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 `ipfs.html.value` deprecated in favor of `browser.dweb.ipfs.hash`
 `ipfs.redirect_domain` deprecated in favor of `browser.dweb.redirect_url`

-A browser is strongly recommended to support those records as a fallback when `br`
+A browser is strongly recommended to support those records as a fallback when corresponding replacement records are not set.

-TODO describe how to handle them